OMS movers, not resident in wave 2

 The OF is a little bit puzzling, can you tell us what that is?

-#3 Updated by Redmine Admin over 6 years ago
+#3 Updated by Redmine Admin almost 7 years ago

 This type of question can in some cases be answered by studying the household composition of persons across waves (using pidp and w_hidp).